All Quiet on the Western Front (1930 film): Controversy and bannings

 The Nazi campaign against the film was successful, and German authorities outlawed it on December 11, 1930.
 A heavily cut version was briefly allowed in 1931, before the Nazis came to power in 1933 and the film was banned again.
-The film was finally re-released in Germany on April 25, 1952, in the Capitol Theatre in West Berlin.
+The film was finally re-released in West Germany on April 25, 1952, in the Capitol Theatre in West Berlin.

-Between 1930 and 1941, All Quiet on the Western Front was one of many films to be banned in Victoria, Australia, on the grounds of "pacifism" by chief censor Creswell O'Reilly.
+Between 1930 and 1941, All Quiet on the Western Front was one of many films to be banned in Victoria, Australia, on the grounds of "pacifism" by chief censor Walter Cresswell O'Reilly.
 However, it was said to enjoy "a long and successful run" in other Australian states, though the book was banned nationally.
 The film was also banned in Italy and Austria in 1931, with the prohibition officially raised only in the 1980s, and in France until 1963.